pbosetti/c-cnc23/C_BASICS.md

 1. array size
 2. array scope

-**Array size**: the stack is property of the function where the array is declared, and it has a limited size (typically about 8 Mb per function), but it is a faster memory.
+**Array size**: the stack is owned by the function where the array is declared, and it has a limited size (typically about 8 Mb per function), but it is a faster memory.
 Conversely, the heap capacity is only limited by the system total memory, but it is slower.
-So small arrays are beter declared on the stack, while large arrays have to be declared on the heap.
+So small arrays are better declared on the stack, while large arrays have to be declared on the heap.
 Moreover, a stack array is *static*: you cannot change its size after declaration.
-Conversely, an heap array is *dynamic* and can be reallocated to a bigger (or smaller) size if needed.
+Conversely, a heap array is *dynamic* and can be reallocated to a bigger (or smaller) size if needed.

 **Array scope**: stack array only live in the stack, which is deleted upon function exit.
-So if you need to pass an array to other functions you have to declare it on the heap.
+Conversely, a heap array is available everywhere, as long as you have a *handle* on it, i.e., a pointer to its location So if you need to pass an array to other functions you have to declare it on the heap.

 # Custom types and Compound types